-What is an Agricultural Engineer?
+What Does it Take to Be an Agricultural Engineer?

-Daily Life Of an Agricultural Engineer
+Life As an Agricultural Engineer

 - Visit sites to observe environmental problems, to consult with contractors, or to monitor construction activities.